Register your office to receive a $50 credit towards your first case.

 Crown and bridge restorations are the bread and butter of many dental practices, and labs are essential partners in creating these custom solutions.
 A full-service lab can fabricate everything from single-unit crowns made of zirconia or EMAX to multi-unit bridges designed to restore function and aesthetics.
 The goal is always a precise fit and a natural look that blends seamlessly with the patient’s existing dentition.
 Having a reliable lab for your crown and bridge cases means you can consistently deliver high-quality outcomes for your patients, whether it’s a simple posterior crown or a complex anterior bridge.

-Exploring Removable Dentures and Partials
+What to Know About Dentures and Partials

 For patients needing a solution for multiple missing teeth, removable prosthetics are a common and effective option.
 Modern dental labs have moved far beyond traditional methods, now offering advanced options like 3D printed dentures.
 These digital dentures provide an exceptional fit and a durable, lifelike appearance.
 For example, a lab might offer a classic 3D printed denture with a lab fee of around $125, while an elite version with more customized features could be around $229.
 This range allows you to provide excellent removables that fit your patients’ needs, from simple partials to complete dentures.